anoopwarrier/sensel-api-python/README.md

 import sensel
 ```

 Next, we need to properly setup the sensor.
 We first instantiate an instance of a SenselDevice.
 Then we call `openConnection()`, which returns true if we successfully connect to a Sensel device.
 If we connect to a sensor, we need to tell the sensor to send us contacts.
-We use the method `setFrameContentControl()`, and pass in the `sensel.SENSEL_FRAME_CONTACTS_FLAG` constant.
+We use the method `setFrameContentControl()`, and pass in a frame content constant: `sensel.SENSEL_FRAME_CONTACTS_FLAG` `sensel.SENSEL_FRAME_PRESSURE_FLAG` and/or `sensel.SENSEL_FRAME_LABELS_FLAG`.
+To recieve multipe frame content, perform a bitwise or '|' of the frame content flags.
 After this, we tell the sensor to start scanning by calling `startScanning()`:

 ```python
 sensel_device = sensel.SenselDevice()